marcorieser/statamic-vitals/README.md

-# Statamic Vitals
+# Vitals for Statamic
-> You can monitor your installations with this addon on [statamic-vitals.com](https://statamic-vitals.com).
+> You can monitor your installations with this addon on [vitals-for-statamic.com](https://vitals-for-statamic.com).

 Provide vitals of your Statamic installation for external usage.
 ```json